 A Mexican notario is a highly qualified legal professional entrusted by the State with fe pública — the authority to authenticate and give full legal force to documents.
 Impressive credentials, but here's the catch: they don't represent you.
 Neither does the real estate agent.
 Without your own lawyers, nobody at that table works for you.

-Nearly half of Mexico's territory is communal agrarian land that cannot legally be sold to you — no matter what the seller, or their paperwork, says.
+Nearly half of Mexico's territory is communal agrarian land that — while it remains under the ejido regime — cannot legally be sold to you, no matter what the seller's paperwork says.
+(Once lawfully converted to titled private property, it can be bought like any other land.)
 It's common in exactly the beach towns and countryside foreigners fall in love with.
-Agrarian law is our specialty; this trap is why most clients find us.
+Agrarian law is our specialty; verifying which case you're facing is the trap-detector.

 "One conversation with a lawyer now is cheaper than one mistake later.
 Every client who calls us too late says the same thing: I wish I'd asked first."